 Gallery B O O K A R T S ~ A b o u t U s ~

 Book Arts is the culmination of the collective efforts of gifted American and Florentine bookbinders, conservators, book artists, letterpress printers and leather craftsmen.
-Inspired by the classic Florentine atelier and a 100 year old legacy, Book Arts coalesces a life-time of experience to make available timeless works with uncompromising services, employing the arts of fine binding.
+Inspired by the classic Florentine atelier, Book Arts coalesces a life-time of experience to make available timeless works with finest uncompromising services, employing the arts of fine binding.

 STEPHEN L. VANILIO was born into a family of art book binders with a legacy of more than 100 years.
 Mr. Vanilio was imbued--from an early age-- with a reverence for books, fine book design, and an appreciation for their power to be provocative.
 Mr. Vanilio has created fine bindings and other objects for Presidents Carter, Reagan, G.H.W.
 Bush, Clinton, G.W.
 Bush, Obama and Trump personally, and as state gifts presented to foreign heads of state.
 His work is in numerous palaces, institutional libraries and private collections throughout the world.